La Bella Calabria

 - Roma airport (1h flight to "Lamezia SUF", 5h by fast train to "Vibo Valentia - Pizzo", 600 km or 6h drive by car to Pizzo)

-Please note: there are no direct flights between Napoli and Lamezia and between Catania and Lamaezia.
-It is better to take the train or rent a car.
+Please note: There are no direct flights between Napoli and Lamezia and between Catania and Lamezia as these are short distances.
+Therefore you need to take a train or rent a car.
 Cars can be rented at the airports.
 Trains can be booked online.
-Also check the fast trains "Le Frecce" with www.trenitalia.com .
+Also check the fast trains "Le Frecce" with www.trenitalia.com.
+Please also note that in 2018 the autostrada A3 "Salerno-Reggio Calabria" was renamed into A2 "Autostrada del Mediterraneo".
+This autostrada A2 remains part of the European E45.

 - Direct flights to International Airport Lamezia Terme (SUF)